verrazzano/docs/content/en/docs/setup/customizing/storage.md

 The following example Verrazzano configuration enables a `100Gi` PersistentVolumeClaim for the MySQL component in Keycloak in a `dev` profile configuration.
-This overrides the default of ephemeral storage for Keycloak in that profile, while retaining the default storage settings for other components:
+This overrides the default of ephemeral storage for Keycloak in that profile, while retaining the default storage settings for other components.

 ```
 apiVersion: install.verrazzano.io/v1alpha1